GiulioFabbri/Optimizing-Flight-Revenue-by-Analyzing-Fare-Strategies/README.md

 ## 3. Overview of Pricing Strategies Adopted
-Su Excel possiamo plottare l'andamento delle fares e del load factor across time till departure, confronting our fares to the competition ones.
+In Excel, we can plot the trend of fares and load factor over time until departure, comparing our fares to those of the competition.
-Da questo grafico possiamo dedurre che tipo di volo erano e la strategia adottata
+From these charts, we can infer the type of flight and the strategy adopted.

-- FR101: The fares model could be too sensitive to Load Factor, starting to increase fares as soon as there is a Lf increase (27 dbd) even if we are only at 10% of LF, not increasing prices immediately could have avoided these cycles leading to higher LF.
+- FR101: The fares model could be too sensitive to Load Factor, starting to increase fares as soon as there is a LF increase (27 days before departure) even if we are only at 10% of LF, not increasing prices immediately could have avoided these cycles leading to higher LF.
-We can see that there is amrgin with the competition fares  and infact we have to evaluate if is it possible to icnrease them even with low LF (relationship Fares-LF in this flight could be  weak)
+We can see that there is margin with the competition fares  and indeed we must evaluate if is it possible to increase them even with low LF (relationship Fares-LF in this flight could be  weak)

 - FR102: The fare model is too indifferent to LF, taking the opposite approach.
 Fares are lowered to boost LF, leading to a sharp increase only in the week before departure.
 In the middle section we could have higher fares.
 (How to estimate loss)

-- FR103:Is the only flight in which fares are lowered at the end, we have to remember that LF started alreadya t 60% ,We might have achieved better results by keeping prices higher especially at the end.
+- FR103:Is the only flight in which fares are lowered at the end, we must remember that LF started already t 60% ,We might have achieved better results by keeping prices higher especially at the end.

 - FR104: Fares adjustments seem correct; the spike creates a plateau.
-However, the drop in the last week, as we’ll see, could have been avoided (60% decrease in fares that then increase again just for getting one more customer)
+However, the drop in the last week, as we will see, could have been avoided (60% decrease in fares that then increase again just for getting one more customer)

 ![image](https://github.com/user-attachments/assets/f0238318-f0cf-40ff-9c66-78fd3fba5901)